Trenchant-ymz/Inferring-Passengers-Interactive-Choices/README.md

 Due to the time, we only released the data for two weeks.
 We will update the complete six-month data, as well as the code soon.

 ### 2019/12/17
 We have built an anonymous Github repository to release the codes.
-In [Download_Code](https://github.com/WWW2020-paper1529/Download_Code), the codes of two progams have been released: The program named as 'data_processing.py' processes the raw data by map griding, trip aggregation and anonymization as described above; the program in the folder 'Grid game' simulate the experiment of 2 \times 2 grid game describe in Section 6 in the paper.
+In [Download_Code](https://github.com/WWW2020-paper1529/Download_Code), the codes of two progams have been released: The program named as 'data_processing.py' processes the raw data by map griding, trip aggregation and anonymization as described above; the program in the folder 'Grid game' simulate the experiment of 2 * 2 grid game describe in Section 6 in the paper.
 The rest of codes will be released soon.